 - List in on your e-commerce store/ social media

 - You need to pay taxes on PROFIT earned.

 2. Providing a platform where vendors can list their products and buyers can buy through your platform.

 In this model, you will be providing the platform or marketplace where sellers can list their products and buyers can choose and buy the products.
-Generally, in such settings the platform provider handle the delivery, payment processing and packaging of the products.
-Alternatively, you can simply provide a platform for buyers and sellers to interact (like HamroBazaar) and earn through premium listings, ads etc. The point is you can set your marketplace however you like.
+Generally, in such settings, the platform provider handles the delivery, payment processing, and packaging of the products.
+Alternatively, you can simply provide a platform for buyers and sellers to interact (like HamroBazaar) and earn through premium listings, ads, etc. The point is, that you can set your marketplace however you like.

 The normal business and accounting process

 - You create a platform

 - The vendor joins and lists her product

 - The customer buys the product